-Thank you for the mentoring and time serving as a preceptor to Des Moines University (DMU) osteopathic medical students*.
+Thank you for your mentoring and time as a preceptor to Des Moines University (DMU) osteopathic medical students.

 Read the frequently asked questions for more information or contact DMU CME at email@example.com or 515-271-1596.

-- DO's - The submitted hours are reported to the American Osteopathic Association (AOA) on the physician's behalf every 3 months (February, May, August, November).
+- DO - The current AOA reporting cycle is from January 2022 to December 2024.
+Hours submitted before January 2022 will not be accepted.
+The submitted hours are reported to the American Osteopathic Association (AOA) on the physician's behalf quarterly (January, April, July, and October).
 The hours are eligible for Category 1-B credits which can be utilized for licensing purposes.
-A maximum of 60 AOA Category 1-B credits for preceptoring may be applied to the 120-hour, 3-year requirement.
+A maximum of 60 AOA Category 1-B credits for precepting may be applied to the 120-hour, 3-year requirement.

-- MD's - DMU is an AOA residency and teaching residents, medical students or other health professionals meet the requirements for AMA PRA Category 2 Credit™.
-The hours are self-reported by the physician and should include the activity title or description, subject or content area, date(s) of participation and number of credits claimed.
+- MD - DMU is an AOA residency, and teaching residents, medical students, or other health professionals meet the requirements for AMA PRA Category 2 Credit™.
+The hours are self-reported by the physician and should include the activity title or description, subject or content area, date(s) of participation, and the number of credits claimed.

-* Unfortunately, credit is NOT available to physicians for preceptoring physician assistant students, podiatry students, or physical therapy students.
+* Unfortunately, credit is NOT available to physicians for precepting physician assistant students, podiatry students, or physical therapy students.

-- The form must be submitted for seperately each preceptor that spent time with a student.
+- The form must be submitted separately for each preceptor who spent time with a student.
 Multiple preceptors on a single form will NOT be accepted.

-- Credit for preceptoring is awarded on a per-hour basis not to exceed 40 hours per week.
-For example, during a single rotation, if a DMU student was with you for 2 weeks, you may claim a total of 80 credit hours for the rotation.
+- A week is defined as 40 hours of precepting for credit calculation purposes.
+Credit for precepting is awarded per hour, not to exceed 40 hours per week.
+For example, if a DMU student was with you for two weeks, you may claim 80 credit hours for the rotation during a single rotation.

 - If the student spent time with more than one physician during a single rotation, the physicians cannot each claim hours commensurate with the full length of the rotation.
 For example, if a DMU student had a 1-week rotation in your practice and spent time with two preceptors, both physicians cannot claim 40 hours.